tidyverse/tidyverse.org/content/blog/tidymodels-2023-q3/index.md

 ## Stricter rsample functions

 Before version 1.2.0 of rsample, misspelled and wrongly used arguments would be swallowed silently by the functions.
 This could be a big source of confusion as it is easy to slip between the cracks.
-We have many changes to all rsample functions such that whenever possible they alert the user when something is wrong.
+We have made changes to all rsample functions such that whenever possible they alert the user when something is wrong.

 Before 1.2.0 when you, for example, misspelled `strata` as `stata`, everything would go on like normal, with no indication that `stata` was ignored.